nus-cs2103-AY2223S2/tp/docs/team/jeremykhoo-nus.md

----
-layout: page
-title: JeremyKhoo's Project Portfolio Page
+# JeremyKhoo's Project Portfolio Page
----

 ### Project: QuickContacts
 QuickContacts is a contacts and schedule management system that enables you to track your contacts and manage your schedule with ease!
 QuickContacts is CLI-focused and designed for efficiency.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=jeremykhoo&sort=groupTitle&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false)
 ### Commands: Editm
 * Allows editing of meeting details